Cody-Nicholson96/Non-Tech/Critical_Thinking/fallacies.md

 P1) Some singers dress provocatively and swear in front of audiences of pre-teens P2) It is not illegal to do this
 _____________
-C) Dressing provacatively and swearing in front of pre-teens is not immoral
+C) Dressing provocatively and swearing in front of pre-teens is not immoral
 ```

 In our final reconstruction we can see the fallacy at work in P3: